abims-sbr/GGA_Cloud/docs/source/gga_cloud/gga_install.rst

 Input species variables

-The file consists in a "list" of species for which the script will have to create these stacks/load data into galaxy/run workflows
+*The file consists in a "list" of species for which the script will have to create these stacks, load data into galaxy, run workflows*

 * **genus_species**: Name of the organism for the directory tree structure